AdobeDocs/experience-manager-65.fr-FR/help/sites-administering/security-service-users.md

    </node>
    ```

 1. Reference the Sling initial content in the configuration of the `maven-bundle-plugin` in the `pom.xml` of your bundle.
-Exemple:
+Exemple :

    ```xml
    <Sling-Initial-Content>